stlab/libraries/libraries/concurrency/future/when_all.md

 ---
 layout: function
 title: stlab::when_all
-tags: [library]
-scope: stlab
-pure-name: when_all
 brief: Creates a joining future
-description: Creates a joining future
+defined-in-header: stlab/concurrency/future.hpp
+tags:
-annotation: template function
+  - function
 example: [ when_all_example.cpp, when_all_void_example.cpp ]
-defined-in-header: stlab/concurrency/future.hpp
-entities:
-  - kind: overloads
-    list:
-      - name: when_all
-        pure-name: when_all
-        declaration: |
+overloads:
-            template <typename E, typename F, typename...Ts>
+  "template <typename E, typename F, typename...Ts>\nauto when_all(E, F, future<Ts>...)":
-            auto when_all(E e, F f, future<Ts>... args)
     description: This function create a joining future.
-When all passed `args` futures are fulfilled, then the continuation tasks defined with `f` is scheduled on the executor `e`.
+When all passed `args` futures are fulfilled, then the continuation tasks defined with `f` is scheduled on the executor `executor`.
+    arguments:
+      - description: Executor which is used to schedule the resulting task
+        name: executor
+        type: E
+      - description: Callable object that implements the continuing task
+        name: f
+        type: F
+      - description: Callable object that implements the continuing task
-      - name: when_all
+        name: args
-        pure-name: when_all
-        declaration: |
+        type: future<Ts>...
+    return: The continuation on the group of passed futures.
+    signature_with_names: "template <typename E, typename F, typename...Ts>\nauto when_all(E executor, F f, future<Ts>... args)"
-            template <typename E, typename F, typename I>
+  "template <typename E, typename F, typename I>\nauto when_all(E, F, std::pair<I,I>)":
-            auto when_all(E e, F f, std::pair<I,I> range)
     description: This function create a joining future out of the given range.
 In case that it is a range of futures of move-only types, the futures are moved internally out of the range into the function.
-  - kind: parameters
-    list:
-      - name: e
+    arguments:
-        description: Executor which is used to schedule the resulting task
+      - description: Executor which is used to schedule the resulting task
+        name: executor
+        type: E
+      - description: Callable object that implements the continuing task
-      - name: f
+        name: f
+        type: F
-        description: Callable object that implements the task
+      - description: Callable object that implements the continuing task
-      - name: args
-        description: Futures that shall be joined
-      - name: range
+        name: range
-        description: a range of futures of type `U`, specified by a half open range.
-All futures must succeed, before the continuation is triggered.
-It takes a `vector<U>` filled with all results as result.
-  - kind: result
-    description: a future that joins all passed arguments and passes them to the associated function object
+        type: std::pair<I,I>
+    return: The continuation on the group of passed futures.
+    signature_with_names: "template <typename E, typename F, typename I>\nauto when_all(E executor, F f, std::pair<I,I> range)"
 ---